 There are a number of scholarships available for students looking to undertake MSc Economics study with us at the University of Warwick.
 Below are the scholarships relevant for students looking to study within the Department of Economics.

-Enrolment is finalising your official registration as a student at The University of Warwick and is made up of two stages.
+Enrolment is the final part of your official registration as a student at Warwick and is made up of two stages:

 Stage 1: Online Enrolment

-You will also register for an IT account, gaining a University username and email address, and register for the Health Centre.
+You will also register for an IT account, gain a University username and email address, and register for the Health Centre.